RobertCraigie/prisma-client-py/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a bug report to help us improve Prisma Python
+about: Create a bug report to help us improve Prisma Client Python
 title: ""
 labels: ""
 assignees: ""
 ---

 <!--
-Thanks for helping us improve Prisma Python! 🙏 Please follow the sections in the template and provide as much information as possible about your problem, e.g. by enabling additional logging output.
+Thanks for helping us improve Prisma Client Python! 🙏 Please follow the sections in the template and provide as much information as possible about your problem, e.g. by enabling additional logging output.

 See https://prisma-client-py.readthedocs.io/en/stable/reference/logging/ for how to enable additional logging output.
 -->